freshautomations/aws-lambda-go-template/README.md

 build/mylambda -webserver
 ```

-- it will run the local webserver on port 3000 and accept connections.
+* it will run the local webserver on port 3000 by default.

 ```bash
 curl localhost:3000